elbazam/multi_object_tracking/README.md

-# Multi Tracking Using Kalman Filter.
+# Multiple Object Tracking Algorithm Using Kalman Filter.

 A Python package for multi-object detection.